-When I wanted to start writing this blog, I wasn’t planning to write the first post about the kind of vendors couples should actively hire into their wedding.
+When I wanted to start writing this blog, I wasn’t planning to write the first post about the kind of wedding vendors couples should actively hire into their wedding.
 To be honest, it’s frightening to put such a bold blog post out, especially as the first one, but what matters most is making sure this is heard.

 I started a wedding business years ago to provide a safe space for couples to be married with someone who truly cares about them for who they are, regardless of their gender, sexuality, nationality, or any other labels unwillingly given to them.
 I wanted to tell their stories as it was meant to be told, not from a differing viewpoint or copied from a generically Googled script.